henrik/old-henrik.nyh.se/_posts/2009-08-22_09-41-buying-from-the-us-itunes-store.markdown

 The first step is to create a US account.
 Follow Apple's own tutorial on how to [create an iTunes App Store account without a credit card](http://support.apple.com/kb/HT2534).

-Basically you switch the store settings to the US Store, start purchasing a free iPhone app such as [Remote](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=284417350&mt=8) and create an account with "None" as the payment option.
+Basically you switch the store settings to the US Store, start purchasing a free iPhone app such as Remote ([iTunes Store link](http://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=284417350&mt=8)) and create an account with "None" as the payment option.

 You need to enter US address details, such as those of any hotel in the USA.